-Normally, elbow pain is not a serious condition, but it can cause great discomfort.
+Normally, mild elbow pain is not a serious condition, but it can impact your activities of daily living.
 The elbow is a joint that is used in almost all arm and hand movements.

 Elbow pain is treatable, but in most cases, you are advised to follow up with your doctor or an orthopedic surgeon about the most appropriate treatment.
 Treatment may involve medications and physiotherapy.